jenetics/jenetics/README.md

 for creating the project files for Eclipse or IntelliJ, respectively.
 Whereas the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/) has decent native Gradle support.

 The latest Eclipse version (4.4.2) has problems compiling some _valid_ lambda expressions; e.g. the `HelloWorld::eval` function in the example below.
-If you have such problems when trying to compile the library with Eclipse, you can fix this by using [IntelliJ 14](https://www.jetbrains.com/idea/download/).
+If you have such problems when trying to compile the library with Eclipse, you can fix this by adding an explicit cast to the method reference:

+     Engine
+         .builder((Function<Genotype<BitGene>, Integer>)HelloWorld::eval, gtf)
+         .build();

+ Or you are using [IntelliJ 14](https://www.jetbrains.com/idea/download/) instead.

 ## Example